mathesar-foundation/mathesar/docs/docs/product/users.md

 - Can view any column in the schema.
 - Can view any constraint in the schema.
 - Can view, add, edit, and remove any record in the schema.
+- Can view, add, edit, and remove any exploration in the schema.

 ### Viewer

 - Can view any table in the schema.
 - Can view any column in the schema.
 - Can view any constraint in the schema.
+- Can view any exploration in the schema.

 ## Managing Schema Roles